How AI-Human Collaboration Skyrocketed 4 Real Campaigns

 1) A Retail Brand Increased Return on Ad Spend by 30% with Better Efficiency and Insights

-Solution: Albert gained data from all previous media campaigns initiated by the brand understood what’s working via multivariate testing, and only then, cautiously, used the company’s budget to run new and smarter campaigns on social and search platforms
+Solution: Albert gained data from all previous media campaigns initiated by the brand, understanding what’s working via multivariate testing, and only then, cautiously, used the company’s budget to run new and smarter campaigns on social and search platforms

 Results: The company welcomed new personas data and, with Albert’s insights, understands its customer journey better.
 That contributes to both branding and product development.
 Return on ad spend quickly increased by 30% – without increasing media spend.